nagasudhirpulla/taming_python/blog/skills/parse_arguments_in_python.md

 ```

 We can take named inputs from command line using `argparse` module
+Suppose we want to read a named argument say name, then user should type `--name <username>`

 #### Example
 Create a new file named `hello.py` with the following code